""

 This is a combined MS degree and post-graduate residency training program.
 Thus, two applications must be submitted.
 Applicants without a bachelor’s degree may still be considered for admittance with an earned Doctor of Pharmacy or other professional graduate degree.

-The second application is for the MS Pharmacy and is submitted to the UW Graduate School, with an application deadline of April 1.
-Only those who are selected for the residency program through the PhORCAS application should apply for this program.
+2. Only those selected for the residency program through the PhORCAS application may apply for this program.

 Students received an annual stipend while participating in this program.
 Stipends are updated annually and commensurate with other pharmacy residency positions.